FinzyPHINZY/DevChallenges/README.md

 ## Features

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.
+This site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.